What Is Testicular Torsion?

 Your doctor might need to do surgery to confirm that you have testicular torsion.

 You’ll be asleep and won’t feel pain during the surgery.
 The surgeon will make a small cut in your scrotum and untwist your spermatic cord.
+This is called surgical detorsion.
 Then he will attach your testicles to the inside of your scrotum to prevent them from twisting again.

 If your testicle is too badly damaged, the surgeon will remove it.
 This surgery is called orchiectomy.